Knee Pain and Stiffness–Natural Remedies to Get Rid of Painful, Stiff Knees

 6. Watch your posture when sitting and standing.
 Lift your breastbone and the crown of your head.

-7. Avoid sitting with your feet tucked under you or tucked under your chair.
+7. Avoid sitting with your feet or legs tucked under you or tucked under your chair.

-8. If your favorite chair or couch makes you work to get up, make it higher with pillows.
-If you push yourself up with your hands, either the chair is too low or your legs are weak.
+8. If your favorite chair or couch makes you work to get up, make the seat higher with pillows.
+If you feel you have to push yourself up with your hands, either the chair is too low or your legs are weak.
 We need strong legs.

 9. When you walk for exercise (which is also fun) make sure to roll your foot from heel, through mid-foot and push off with your toes.
 Swing your arms at your sides with thumbs facing forward.
 Use Nordic walking sticks if you wish.